 - A loss of pregnancy symptoms such as nausea and breast tenderness.

 In cases of threatened miscarriage and bleeding, sometimes women progress to the stage where miscarriage becomes inevitable.
 This means that nothing can be done to retain the pregnancy or support it continuing.
-It can be fairly safely assumed that the majority of miscarriages which occur are as a result of major problems with the development of the embryo.
-Miscarriage is often seen as “nature’s way” of ensuring that more healthy embryos survive and are able to progress into the later stages of development.
+It can be safely assumed that the majority of miscarriages occur result major problems with the development of the embryo.
+Miscarriage is often seen as nature’s way of ensuring that more healthy embryos survive and are able to progress into the later stages of development.

 By definition, a threatened miscarriage is when the embryo is still inside the uterus.
 A complete miscarriage is when the uterus is empty and the embryo has been passed.
 Many times, it is necessary for women to have a D & C – a dilatation and curettage of their uterus – to clear out the products of conception.
 Retaining these in the uterus can lead to infection and ongoing bleeding.

 What is important to remember if you are bleeding during pregnancy